bradchamberlain/cd_library/README.md

 https://github.com/bradchamberlain/cd_library
 ```

-By using an H2 database I was able to just let spring/hibernate handle most of the work, I just configured it a bit.
+***Database Configuration***
 The database should be setup and included.
-If not, you'll need to uncomment these lines in the application.properties file and then start the application.
+If not, you'll need to uncomment these lines in the application.properties file and then re-start the application.
 ```
 #spring.jpa.hibernate.ddl-auto=create-drop
 #spring.datasource.initialization-mode=always
 ```
 This will create the table and initialize a few records.
 If you leave those lines in the application,then your database will be wiped clean on
 every restart so I usually build it once to get it fresh then remove those lines.

 ***How to build***
 ```
 ./mvnw package